PuzzleBot/Portfolio-Website/README.md

 OpenSSL (with TLS 1.2)
 Python 2.7.9 or above

 ## Hosting the website on localhost

 First, make sure Django is installed.
 Installation instructions can be found [here.](https://www.djangoproject.com/download/)

-Once that is done, navigate to this directory using the terminal and type "python manage.py runserver" or "make".
+Once that is done, navigate to this directory using the terminal and type "python2 manage.py runserver" or "make".
+If your command for python is not "python2", add
+"PYTHON=<python command>" if using make.

 The site can then be accessed using any browser at 127.0.0.1:8000.